panchomb/ie-exercise-3/modules/resources/deployment-script/README.md

 ### Parameter: `tags`

 Tags of the resource.
 - Required: No
 - Type: object

 ### Parameter: `timeout`

 Maximum allowed script execution time specified in ISO 8601 format.
 Default value is PT1H - 1 hour; 'PT30M' - 30 minutes; 'P5D' - 5 days; 'P1Y' 1 year.
 - Required: No
 - Type: string
 - Default: `'PT1H'`

-### Parameter: `baseTime`

-Do not provide a value!
-This date value is used to make sure the script run every time the template is deployed.

-- Required: No
-- Type: string
-- Default: `[utcNow('yyyy-MM-dd-HH-mm-ss')]`

 ## Outputs